internalfx/centric-server/README.md

     console.log('this is a test')
   }

-  return {
+  return { testLogging }
-    testLogging
 }
-}
 ```

-The service could be used to establish connection instance with the database, query the database, provide some common service logic.
+Services are useful for any logic you with to share between tasks (like a database connection).

 ## Creating a new task

-Create new task file in centric-scaffold under tasks folder which looks like :
+Create new file in the tasks folder that matches the following signature.

-`The name of the task is equivalent to the name of the task file name.`
+> The name of the task in the centric web interface is equivalent to the name of the task file name.

 ```
 module.exports = {